 According medical science is the notorious simian line [single palmar crease/single palmar transverse crease] can be recognized to represent a minor physical anomaly; what are the implications?

-Why is the Simian Line (a.k.a. 'simian crease'): recognized as an unusual palmar crease?
+Why is the Simian Line (a.k.a. 'simian crease'): recognized as an unusual palmar line?

 First of all, how to recognize a simian line?
 The presence of the classic simian line is indicated when the two horizontal creases appear to be fused into one single crease, which (usually) crosses the full palm - see the single red line displayed inside the right hand of the picture in the left column.

-The presence of 3 major hand lines can be considered as typical for the human hand.
+The presence of 3 major hand lines is considered as a typical characteristic of the human hand.

 One of these three major hand lines is positioned vertical in the hand, surrounding the thumb mouse; this major line is also known as the 'life line'.

 In medical science is the simian line classified as a minor physical anomaly (MPA).
-[NOTICE: MPA's have generally no specified meaning, unless they are obsverved in combination with certain other MPA's].
+MPA's have generally no specified meaning, unless they are obsverved in combination with certain other MPA's.

-Robert De Niro has a simian line in his left hand, he might be recognized as the most famous simian line holder in the world; De Niro was voted in 2002 at Filmfour.com as 'the best actor of all time', and in 2004 he was ranked as the no.1 in Empire (UK) magazine's "The Greatest Living Actor (Gods Among Us)"].
+Robert De Niro has a simian line in his left hand, he might be recognized as the most famous simian line holder in the world; De Niro was voted in 2002 at Filmfour.com as 'the best actor of all time', and in 2004 he was ranked as the no.1 in Empire (UK) magazine's "The Greatest Living Actor (Gods Among Us)".

 Paul Broca (1877) was the first who described the unusual characteristic of the simian line (a.k.a the 'simian crease' or 'single palmar transverse crease') for the human hand.
 The word 'simian' refers to the fact that the hands of primates (simians) are usually featured with multiple likewise horizontal lines that transverse the full palm.